tensionHuang/effective-java-learning/learning/10-Concurrency/item67.md

 - in synchronized region, invoking a method that is designed to be overridden.
 - method provided by a client in the form of function object(Item21: static member of class?)
 - observable case to make more concrete details.(example from Item16)
+- what is lock's role in synchronization?

 #### Terms
 + safety failures?
 + _alien_ method?
 + function object?
++ reentrant?